Sargent & Greenleaf, Rochester, New York - 1874 through today. Introduction

 durations.
 The 120 hour durations did not come along until the late 1920's.

-their models were available in the optional 96 and a few years later 120 hour durations.
-The
+models were available in the optional 96 and a few years later 120 hour

-customer paid dearly for the option.
-I have an original price list from
+durations.
+The customer paid dearly for the option.
+Below is an original price list from

 April 22, 1929 (how ironic, only six months before the onset of the Great